MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

     ```powercfg /SETACVALUEINDEX SCHEME_BALANCED SUB_NONE CONNECTIVITYINSTANDBY 1```

 > [!NOTE]
-> The **CONNECTIVITYINSTANDBY** setting is only supported on [Windows 10 Long-Term Servicing Channel (LTSC) version 1809](https://learn.microsoft.com/windows/release-health/release-information) and later. **CONNECTIVITYINSTANDBY** is deprecated starting in Windows 10, version 2004.
+> The **CONNECTIVITYINSTANDBY** setting is only supported on [Windows 10 Long-Term Servicing Channel (LTSC) version 1809](https://learn.microsoft.com/windows/release-health/release-information). **CONNECTIVITYINSTANDBY** is deprecated starting in Windows 10, version 2004.

 ### To wake from hibernation (S4) or shutdown (S5)